hwessels/microMUMMIEfly/README.md

 ```

-Set the microMUMMIE path at the top of the main wrapper script *microMUMMIE.pl* to help all relative paths to be found.
+Set the microMUMMIE path at the top of the main perl wrapper script *microMUMMIE.pl* to help all relative paths to be found.
 ```ruby
 # add the full microMUMMIE path to help all relative paths to be found
 my $mummie_path = "PathTo/microMUMMIEfly";
 ```

-A 2bit dm6 genome genome file can be downloaded [here](https://ohlerlab.mdc-berlin.de/files/microMUMMIEfly/github/microMUMMIEfly/accessory/Drosophila_melanogaster.BDGP6.dna.toplevel.2bit) and needs to be placed inside PathTo/microMUMMIEfly/accessory/
+The [2bit dm6 genome genome](https://ohlerlab.mdc-berlin.de/files/microMUMMIEfly/github/microMUMMIEfly/accessory/Drosophila_melanogaster.BDGP6.dna.toplevel.2bit) needs to be placed inside PathTo/microMUMMIEfly/accessory/

 ```ruby
 cd Downloads